Grover Cleveland: Between presidencies (1889–1893)

+In February 1890, Cleveland sold "Oak View", the 26.5-acre country estate that he had purchased for $21,500 four years earlier in a rural part of northwest Washington, D.C.
+He sold it for $140,000 ($ today) to Francis Newlands, who was assembling the land that would become upper Connecticut Avenue NW and the Chevy Chase suburbs.
+Another developer soon named the area Cleveland Park.

+While the Clevelands lived in New York, their first child, Ruth, was born in 1891.

 The Harrison administration worked with Congress to pass the McKinley Tariff, an aggressively protectionist measure, and the Sherman Silver Purchase Act, which increased money backed by silver; these were among policies Cleveland deplored as dangerous to the nation's financial health.
 At first he refrained from criticizing his successor, but by 1891 Cleveland felt compelled to speak out, addressing his concerns in an open letter to a meeting of reformers in New York.
 The "silver letter" thrust Cleveland's name back into the spotlight just as the 1892 election was approaching.

 Election of 1892

 Nomination for president

 Cleveland's enduring reputation as chief executive and his recent pronouncements on the monetary issues made him a leading contender for the Democratic nomination.
 His leading opponent was David B. Hill, a Senator for New York.
 Hill united the anti-Cleveland elements of the Democratic party—silverites, protectionists, and Tammany Hall—but was unable to create a coalition large enough to deny Cleveland the nomination.
 Despite some desperate maneuvering by Hill, Cleveland was nominated on the first ballot at the party convention in Chicago.

 For vice president, the Democrats chose to balance the ticket with Adlai E. Stevenson of Illinois, a silverite.
 Although the Cleveland forces preferred Isaac P. Gray of Indiana for vice president, they accepted the convention favorite.
 As a supporter of greenbacks and free silver to inflate the currency and alleviate economic distress in the rural districts, Stevenson balanced the otherwise hard-money, gold-standard ticket headed by Cleveland.